 92 open/wooded sites, including 36 sites with electrical and water services (17 pullthroughs).
 Group sites available.

 Park amenities include:

-flush toilets, showers, disposal station, playground, two picnic areas (one close to the highway, the other by the Minas Basin shore), an unsupervised beach, interpretive panels, trails, fire grills, wood, and ice.
+flush toilets, showers, dishwashing station, disposal station, two picnic areas (one close to the highway, the other by the Minas Basin shore), an unsupervised beach, trails, fire grills, wood, and ice.
 This is a Campground Host park.
 Leashed pets permitted.